domarp-j/gitpitch-intermittent-test-failures/PITCHME.md

 ---?code=code/trans_fix.rb&lang=ruby

-Try not to do this
+<span class="code-presenting-annotation fragment current-only visible current-fragment">Try not to do this</span>

 ---